gopeg/feedback/.github/ISSUE_TEMPLATE/harmonisation-project.md

 *Describe a single harmonisation project that is used to transform one data set*

+# Implementation state

+Describe what the current state of this transformation project is (proposed / in progress / challenge / done).

 # Use Case Scope

 Provide information on the go-peg use case in which this harmonised data set would be used.

+# Spatial Scope / Priority Scope

+Use spatial scope keywords and priority dataset keywords, as well as the (national) coverage to describe the spatial scope of the source data.

 # Source Schema and Format